min2ha/ukwa-site/content/target/39947/index.en.md

   "subject": "EU Referendum"
 }

-# Department for Education: Leaving the EU risks a lost generation

 The Education Secretary warns of the devastating impact a vote to leave the EU will have on young people’s life chances.